Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 Classes Worth Considering

-- Look for programmes that let children explore materials freely, not colour within lines
+Art/creative play — Process-based art (not product-focused) supports fine motor development and creativity.
+Look for programmes that let kids explore freely, not colour within lines.
+Cost: $150-$350/month

-- Group music is better than one-on-one instrument lessons at this age
+Music and movement — Rhythm, singing, and movement support language development.
+Group music is better than individual instrument lessons at this age.
+Cost: $150-$350/month

-- If your child is a late talker, early intervention speech therapy is crucial.
+Speech and language programmes — If your child is a late talker, early intervention is crucial.
+Our older daughter had speech therapy starting at age 3, and the progress has been remarkable.
 See our guide on speech delay and early intervention in Singapore.

 What to Skip